 - VS – Vivian Street Building

-- WIG – Wigan Street Building and
+- WIG – Wigan Street Building

-Your first year courses have either studios, tutorials or sometimes both.
-During orientation you need to assign yourself to a studio stream.
+Your first year courses have either studios, tutorials or sometimes both. after orientation you need to assign yourself to a studio stream.
 There will be multiple studio stream options to choose from, so it is important to choose a stream that works for you, especially if you are taking electives at other campuses.

 You can come see us with any questions you might have.
-Student Advisors are your first point of contact for things like admission requirements, degree planning, waitlisting, withdrawals, changing courses and transfer of credit from other tertiary institutions.
+Student advisors are your first point of contact for things like admission requirements, degree planning, waitlisting, withdrawals, changing courses and transfer of credit from other tertiary institutions.
 They also deal with enrolment, organise exams and maintain student records.
 The advisors will provide administrative support throughout your studies.
 More information can be found on the Student Administration section of this website.

-For your safety and those visiting the campus we have a set of Health and Safety guidelines that you should follow.
+For your safety and those visiting the campus we have a set of health and safety guidelines that you should follow.
 The Faculty’s Health and Safety Handbook can be found on:

 - R Drive:/Student Health and Safety Information

 The first year workshop is located on Level 0, Vivian Street Building.
 You will have access to this during your first year before gaining access to the main workshop in second year.
 It is open for the entire campus opening hours, for students to use the extraction and workbenches.
 However, machinery cannot be operated without a technician present.
 Please refer to the signage for technical staff normal working hours.